-Our team consists of a board of directors, a group of office staff, and numerous volunteers who help make a difference in our community and the lives of many.
+Our team consists of a board of directors, heart centered office staff, and amazing volunteers who help make a difference in our community and the lives of many.

 Over the years, many have nurtured and contributed to the growth of the Surrey Hospice Society.

 In the mid 1980’s, Dennis Boyd, a highly regarded and well-known psychologist, worked with volunteers to support Surrey residents facing an end-of-life experience.
 As the number of volunteers grew, Boyd encouraged them to form a society.
 With the seed for a hospice society firmly planted, Anneliese Lomer, Eileen Schmelzle, and Sharon Myhre traveled to Victoria to visit one of the British Columbia's first hospice societies.
 With this visit, the birth of the Surrey Hospice Society had truly begun.

 In August 1986, Beryl Hamilton facilitated the volunteer group through a process that resulted in an application to the government in Victoria for Society status.
 The persons who signed this application, and became the first directors of the Surrey Hospice Society, were Anneliese Lomer, Sharon Myhre, Marilyn Hall, Ivy Hubbard, and Diane Sharpe.

 These first signing directors then went about recruiting people from religious and community organizations to join them.
 At about the same time, a group of medical professionals were striving to establish a palliative care program at Surrey Memorial Hospital.
 These professionals were well aware of the importance of the volunteer component to a community-based integrated hospice palliative care team.
 Soon these two groups, both concerned with the support of those with suffering life-threatening illnesses and their families, came together to become the Society’s first board of directors.